HackNC/fall2016/jade/markdown/travel.md

 # Location and Parking

 We have a new venue this year!
-HackNC will be hosted in Fetzer Gymnasium, in central campus at The University of North Carolina at chapel Hill.
+HackNC will be hosted in Fetzer Gymnasium, in central campus at The University of North Carolina at Chapel Hill.
 Our address is:
 ```
 210 South Road
 Chapel Hill, NC 27599